 Business plans will help you get financing or make new business partners.
 Investors want to feel confident it will deliver a return on their investment.
 A business plan is a tool you’ll use to convince people that it’s a smart choice to partner with you or invest in your company.

-There is no fix financial solution that fits for all business every business has different needs.
-Your personal financial situation, and your business vision, will shape your business financial future.
+There is no fixed financial solution that fits all business every business has different needs.
+Your personal financial situation, and your business vision, will shape your business’s financial future.

 If you know how much money you’ll need for startups, it’s time to figure out how you’ll get it.
 You maintain complete control over the company with self-funding but you take on all the risk yourself as well.